SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 The heroes now know both of Zola’s pitfalls: higher authority and revelry.

 **Linn:** Linn is going to say, “We’re recruiting more than just the Clock.
-We have a good chance of recruiting the elves of the wode and the orcs of Forest Rend, and we’re already training the people of Gravesford to put up a fight.
+We have a good chance of recruiting the elves of the wode and the [[Orc|orcs]] of Forest Rend, and we’re already training the people of Gravesford to put up a fight.
 If we strike before Saxton can fully build his forces, we all stand a better chance of survival.
 If you don’t stand with us, Saxton will still come for you.
 He’s already coming for you.
 The Clock stands less of a chance alone.”

 **Director:** I think that’s a Reason test, since you’re using logic to point out that you have a better chance together than on your own.
 It’s easy too, since you’re appealing to one of her motivations.